A geometric model for syzygies over 2-Calabi-Yau tilted algebras: Introduction

 Let $B$ be a dimer tree algebra, that is, $B$ is a Jacobian algebra given by a quiver with potential such that the dual graph of the quiver is a tree, see Definition~\ref{def Q}.
 We construct a combinatorial model for the syzygy category inside a polygon $\cals$ with $2N$ vertices.
 Our polygon is equipped with a checkerboard pattern defined by a set of radical lines $\rho(i)$ corresponding to the vertices $i$ of the quiver.
 Then each 2-diagonal $\zg$ in $\cals$ corresponds to an indecomposable syzygy $M_\zg$ and its intersection with the radical lines gives a projective presentation of $M_\zg$.

 We consider the category $\diag$ of 2-diagonals.
 The morphisms in $\diag$ are defined combinatorially via certain pivoting moves between the 2-diagonals.
 Moreover, $\diag$ is a triangulated category with shift functor given by the rotation by $\pi/N$.
-If we omit the checkerboard pattern, this category has already appeared in \cite{BM}, where it was used to give a combinatorial model for the 2-cluster category of type $\mathbb{A}$.
+If we omit the checkerboard pattern, this category has already appeared in \cite{BM}, where it was used to give a combinatorial model for the 2-cluster category of type $\mathbb{A}$. \footnote{Elsewhere in the literature e.g. \cite{KR2}, this category is referred to as the 3-cluster category.
+We recall the definition in Section~\ref{sec25}.}

 Before stating our main result, we introduce the following notation.
 Let $\zg$ be a 2-diagonal in $\cals$.
 Then $\zg$ crosses several of the radical lines $\rho(i)$ of the checkerboard pattern of $\cals.$ Each of these crossings has degree $0$ or $1$ according to Definition \ref{def degree}.
 We define two projective $B$-modules $P_0(\zg)$ and $P_1(\zg)$ as follows.
 Let $P_0(\zg)=\oplus_iP(i)$, where the sum is over all vertices $i$ of $ Q$ such that the radical line $\rho(i)$ crosses $\zg$ in degree 0.
 Similarly, let $P_1(\zg)=\oplus_jP(j)$, where the sum is over all vertices $j$ of $Q$ such that the radical line $\rho(j)$ crosses $\zg$ in degree 1.
 Let $\zO$ denote the syzygy functor.